 These include wooden structures, fabrics, wall paintings, frescos, and even the roofs of some buildings.

 Check out the Villa of the Papyri.
-Here, archeologists found a number of papyrus scrolls that (somehow) survived the eruption and were preserved for almost 2,000 years.
-Today, they are being read with the use of x-rays and other tools.
+Here, archaeologists found a number of papyrus scrolls that (somehow) survived the eruption and were preserved for almost 2,000 years.
+Today, they are being read with the use of X-rays and other tools.
 Crazy!

 5. Climb Mount Vesuvius